Daisy Rampion | E. Christopher Clark

 Adulthood

-After a brief courtship and a bit of unpleasant business with the witch, the tall dark and handsome prince rescued Daisy from the tower and took her back to his castle in The Realm to be his bride.
+After a brief courtship and a bit of unpleasant business with Athena, the tall dark and handsome prince rescued Daisy from the tower and took her back to his castle in The Realm to be his bride.
 And unlike several of the other couples made famous in “The One About the Woods,” they were lucky enough to live happily ever after.

 Relationships